Seed Starting Mistakes & How to Avoid Them

 If you start your seeds too late, they might not become large enough to bear fruit or your harvest season may be cut short because the plant didn't reach full maturity before cold weather sets in.

-You can get my full planting chart included in my book The Made-from-Scratch Life
+You can get my full planting chart included in my book The Family Garden Plan

 - Using the wrong dirt.
 Do not use dirt straight from your garden.
 Baby seedlings are like baby humans, they're more susceptible to disease and infection.
 Sterile soil is important to make sure you're not passing on disease to your new seedlings, such as dampening off or fungus.
 Plus, you're likely to bring insects or insect eggs into your house if you use soil from the garden.